rdkmaster/jigsaw/CONTRIBUTING.md

 # Install dependencies

-We provide 2 options to install the dependencies, and we strongly recommend the Chinese mainland developers to use option 1 decause of the unstableness of `npm`, it could save you a lot of time and trouble comparing with installing with `npm`.
+We provide 2 options to install the dependencies, and we strongly recommend the Chinese mainland developers to use option 1 decause of the unstableness of `npm`, it could save you a lot of time and trouble comparing with installing with option 2.
 Option 2 is a standard npm script, use this option if you have a good network access.

 ## Option 1